The Way of WuTan

 Kung Fu

-Due to vast size of the country, Chinese Wushu has many styles (systems) and categorising these can be problematic sometimes.
+Due to the vast size of the country, Chinese Wushu has many styles (systems), and categorising these can be problematic sometimes.
 One common method to categorise them is to determine if they are classed as an ‘Internal’ or ‘External’ style.
 The former category identifies styles that use the body’s external muscular system to overcome an opponent i.e. using direct force.
 The latter category describes styles that utilise softer style movements to redirect and neutralise an opponent.

 In 1966 WuTan was founded in Taiwan by Grand Master Liu Yun Qiao.
 He chose twelve disciples to pass down his knowledge to, many of whom were already well established Martial Artists.
 One of these disciples was Master Wu Song Fa who trained for six hours a day over many years until Grand Master Liu Yun Qiao accredited him with having mastered the arts of Wutan.
 Returning home to teach these arts, Master Wu then in turn passed his great knowledge to Master They Soon Tuan.
 In 1977, Master They arrived in the UK and not long after, began teaching traditional styles of Kung Fu and Tai Chi.
 In 1986 Grand Master Liu Jun Qiao granted the school permission to use the WuTan name and the tradition has carried on ever since with many branches throughout the UK.